SpectrixDev/DIY-Chatbot/README.md

 # DIY-Chatbot
 > A lightweight chatbot that knows nothing and has to learn from scratch.
 Using sqlite and python.
-Also comes with a Discord intergration and custom premade models if needed
+Also comes with a Discord intergration and custom Pre-Made Models.

 ## Introduction